qqueue/hug/README.md

 1. A generator for huggers for specific classes, to avoid the cost of creating all the proxied methods each time a new object is called.
-2. Blacklists and Whitelists, to affect which attributes get proxied.
-3. Replacer/renamers, so prefixed methods like moz/webkitMatchesSelector will
+2. Replacer/renamers, so prefixed methods like moz/webkitMatchesSelector will
    be proxied simply as matchesSelector.
-4. Custom chained methods (with generators) to add methods not on the original object like `on()` event attachment.
+3. Custom chained methods (with generators) to add methods not on the original object like `on()` event attachment.
 Essentially, re-create jQuery at runtime, instead of manually-coded.
-5. `hug` currently only looks at the first prototype of the object (and the object itself) to find attributes to proxy, so objects with long prototype chains will be missing proxied methods.
+4. `hug` currently only looks at the first prototype of the object (and the object itself) to find attributes to proxy, so objects with long prototype chains will be missing proxied methods.
 Walking all the way up the prototype chain is easy, but generates lots of duplicate methods for objects like DOM Elements, so to support these I first have to figure out how to filter duplicates efficiently.
-6. Test suite and npm-compatible version (mostly as an excercise in making production-suitable javascript plugins, but also so anybody actually interested in using hug won't have to jump through too many hoops).
+5. Test suite and npm-compatible version (mostly as an excercise in making production-suitable javascript plugins, but also so anybody actually interested in using hug won't have to jump through too many hoops).
-7. Some way of wrapping Array/array-like objects to apply proxied methods to all objects in the array, for even more jQuery-emulating ability.
+6. Some way of wrapping Array/array-like objects to apply proxied methods to all objects in the array, for even more jQuery-emulating ability.
    I could call it `group_hug` for even more cuteness.